codefiasco/text-embeddings-post/post.md

 Imagine you have a lot of extensive documents, and somewhere in them there's the answer to a question you really want to know.
 Sure, you can go through hundreds if not thousands of pages looking for it...
 Or you can leverage text embedding and chat completion models to help you with this task!
 Let's see an example.

-I have a text file containing the story of the `Little Red Riding Hood` on my machine and I'd like to find out:
+I have a text file containing the story of the `Little Red Riding Hood` on my machine, and I'd like to find out:

 - What is the moral of the story?